Gifts and invitations

 Practical case 2

-You are the Key Account Manager for X, a big customer.
+You are the Key Account Manager for X, an important customer.
 Over the past six months, your business relationship has deteriorated.
 Your customer's purchasing manager has brought this to your attention.
 You want to invite your customer to dine in a 2-star Michelin restaurant in an attempt to maintain the account.
 Is this practice allowed?

-You should consult the gifts and invitations policy in force in your country and discuss it with your manager.
+You should consult the Group Gifts and Invitations policy and discuss it with your manager.
 While occasional meals of reasonable value are tolerated, a dinner in a Michelin-starred restaurant could be considered to be of an unreasonable value.
-In case of doubt, consult the Legal Department.
+In case of doubt, consult the Legal / Compliance Department.

 Whom to contact?